perslev/MultiPlanarUNet/README.md

 ```

 The names of these folders may be customized in the parameter file (see below),
 but default to those shown above.

-All images must be stored in the ``.nii``/```.nii.gz``` format.
-The image and
+The image and corresponding label map files
-corresponding label map files must be identically named.
+must be identically named.

 The ```aug``` folder may store additional images that can be included during
 training with a lower weight assigned in optimization.

+**File formatting:** All images must be stored in the ``.nii``/```.nii.gz``` format.
-**NOTE:** It is important that the .nii files store correct affines for mapping
+It is important that the .nii files store correct 4x4 affines for mapping
 voxel coordinates to the scanner space.
 Specifically, the framework needs to
-know the voxel size along all three image dimensions in order to sample
+know the voxel size and axis orientations in order to sample isotrophic images
-isotrophic images in the scanner space.
+in the scanner space.

+Images should be arrays of dimension 4 with the first 3 corresponding to the
+image dimensions and the last the channels dimension (e.g. [256, 256, 256, 3]
+for a 256x256x256 image with 3 channels).
+Label maps should be identically
+shaped in the first 3 dimensions and have a single channel
+(e.g. [256, 256, 256, 1]).
+The label at a given voxel should be an integer
+representing the class at the given position.
+The background class is normally
+denoted '0'.

 **Initializing a Project**\
 Once the data is stored under the above folder structure, a Multi-Planar